 Kumar Shri Samarsinhji was the younger son of the legendary Mokhdaji Gohil, chief of Ghogha in southern Saurashtra, with capital at Pirambet in the Gulf of Cambay.
-He was adopted around 1340 AD by his maternal grandfather Chokrana Parmar who ruled over Rajpipla from his fort high up in the western Satpuras.
+He was adopted around 1340 AD by his maternal grandfather Chokrana Parmar who ruled over Rajpipla from his fort on Devchhatra (Abode of the Gods) hill, high up in the western Satpuras.

 On succeeding Chokrana on the gadi (throne) of Rajpipla, Samarsinhji assumed the name Arjunsinhji.
 Thus the ancient Gohil Rajput dynasty established its rule over the principality of Rajpipla.
 At that time there was constant threat from the sultans of Ahmedabad, and the Gohil dynasty also lost its sway over Rajpipla for twelve years between 1431 and 1443 AD.